Volunteers Green and Browns Court Project Committee 3/12/26

 -The town continues to wait for more of the FEMA reimbursement

--Status of funds- Kendra and Fran are attempting to keep track of all spending
+-Status of funds- Kendra and Fran are keeping track of all current spending

 8:17